 This poem uses explicit language, mature themes and mature humour to simultaneously praise Jesus and women, and critique patriarchy, the exclusion of women from leadership, and the domestication of both women and Jesus.
 There’s a line about the tendency of the church to “Whiten” Jesus.
 The poem uses reproductive organs as a metaphor, as part of the ongoing experiment by various writers to reclaim the word c***.

-If you are open to that exploration, and seeing the unstarred version of the word c*** applied to Jesus in an affirming way, then read on for the poem, and further reflections on that reclamation, otherwise please stop here.
+If you are open to that exploration, and seeing the unstarred version of the word c*** applied to Jesus in an affirming way, then read on for the poem, and further reflections on that reclamation.
+You can even buy merch!

-Comments are welcome, (use the thread on this FB post)
+Comments from haters and lovers are welcome, (use the thread on this FB post)

 (Jesus was a cunt)

 A spontaneous recording of the poem at Nimbin 2021, in a yard where the church had recently burned down and all that remained was the cross.

 The poem performed as part of a four poem set, for the Nimbin Performance Poetry World Cup in 2021, it starts at 6:30.

 The book of the poem, and others kind of like it.